How to Choose the Best Pediatric Walker

 Forearm Walker

 Useful for any child who is unable to grip a walker properly, forearm walkers enable youngsters with limited arm, wrist, and/or hand strength to utilize a walker for walking support.
 Also known as a platform walker or a forearm platform walker, this kind of pediatric rolling walker has forearm supports built-in or as an add-on option that can be applied and removed as needed.
-It eliminates the need for gripping, allowing users to rest their hands within the platform, placing their weight on their forearms to propel and steer the walker.
+It eliminates the need for gripping, allowing users to rest their hands within the platform, and place their weight on their forearms to propel and steer the walker.
 Forearm walkers are the perfect mobility aid for kids challenged by balance, neurological, or mobility issues, along with those with weakened or injured hands, wrists, and arms.

 Pros